EroStackOverFlow/nippanim/README.md

-"# nippanim" develope with synfony3
+developpe with synfony3
-"# nippanim"
+use the command "composer update" for start.